beyretb/AnimalAI-Olympics/README.md

 - v0.6
     - Adds score in playmode (current and previous scores)
-    - Playmode now incorporates lights off directly
+    - Playmode now incorporates lights off directly (in examples try: `python visualizeArena.py configs/lightsOff.yaml`)
+    - To simplify the environment several unnecessary objects have been removed [see here](documentation/definitionsOfObjects.md)
-    - **Several objects properties have been changed** [see here](documentation/definitionsOfObjects.md)
+    - **Several object properties have been changed** [also here](documentation/definitionsOfObjects.md)
-    - Frames per action reduced from 5 to 3 (i.e.: for each action you send we repeat it for a certain number of frames to ensure smooth physics)
+    - Frames per action reduced from 5 to 3 (*i.e.*: for each action you send we repeat it for a certain number of frames to ensure smooth physics)
     - Add versions compatibility check between the environment and API
     - Remove `step_number` argument from `animalai.environment.step`